ziikio/docs/docs/schedule.md

 }
 ```

-This endpoint returns a single shift
+This endpoint returns a registration.

 ### HTTP Request